-The storyteller invites the listener to imagine the setting of his tale, and nearly always tells the story as if it was happening right then, even if it happened in the distant or mythic past musik von spotify herunterladen.
+The storyteller invites the listener to imagine the setting of his tale, and nearly always tells the story as if it was happening right then, even if it happened in the distant or mythic past .

-The four books tell the story of the creation of life, the attempts of the gods at making human beings, the triumph over death of the celestial hero twins, the success of the gods in creating humans and it is about the genealogy of the people of Quiche.
+The story is about the creation of life, the attempts of the gods at making human beings, the triumph over death of the celestial hero twins, the success of the gods in creating humans and it is about the genealogy of the people of Quiche.

-The world of the ancient Mayan was governed by a cosmological order that transcended our distinction between the natural and supernatural realms.
+The world of the ancient Mayan was governed by a cosmological order that transcended the distinction between the natural and supernatural realms.

 All things, animate or inanimate, were imbued with an unseen power and the Popol Vuh fully articulates this vision.